 Outside Agencies Use of Facilities

-Forsyth Tech facilities will be for FT business only until the Governor opens the state fully.
-At that time, interested parties should contact the appropriate personnel at each location to schedule the use of Forsyth Tech meeting space.
+Forsyth Tech facilities will gradually be allowed for use by outside groups as the Governor begins to open the state fully.
+Interested parties should contact the appropriate personnel at each location to schedule the use of Forsyth Tech meeting space.
 Groups using Forsyth Tech property may be limited in capacity size based on the need for social distancing.
 Forsyth Tech, following CDC guidelines, requires wearing face coverings, washing hands regularly for at least 20 seconds or if that is not available, using hand sanitizer with at least 60% alcohol.
 The use of facilities is subject to change based on the needs of the college and/or the COVID-19 pandemic concerns.

 Nonessential visitors, volunteers, and activities involving external groups will be limited to mass gathering limits and should only include individuals from the local geographic area (as recommended by the NC Department of Health and Human Services Interim Guidance for Institutions of Higher Education dated March 19,2021).